 Portion of Las Vegas Strip to close for pedestrian bridge work

-Work on the new bridge going over Las Vegas Boulevard linking Park MGM and the MGM Grand will affect traffic overnight on a trio of days beginning Monday night.
+Work on a new bridge on the Las Vegsa Strip, linking Park MGM and the MGM Grand, will affect traffic overnight on a trio of days beginning Monday night.

-Work on a new pedestrian bridge will close parts of the Las Vegas Strip next week.
+Work on a new pedestrian bridge will close parts of the Strip next week.

 The closures are as follows:

-— From 11 p.m.
-Monday to 10 a.m.
-Tuesday, northbound Las Vegas Boulevard will close to through traffic between Tropicana and Harmon avenues.
+• Monday night-Tuesday morning: From 11 p.m. to 10 a.m., northbound Las Vegas Boulevard will close to through traffic between Tropicana and Harmon avenues.

 Las Vegas Boulevard between Harmon and Park avenues will remain open to local business traffic only.
 Employees and customers of the affected businesses will be able to use a special detour to get to the parking areas of those businesses.